Boredom seems to go hand in hand with becoming an adult.

 If you find that the little things aren’t adding up, it’s time to make a significant shift.
 Go back and consult your list of factors that were making you unhappy and figure out which ones haven’t changed.
 From here, it’s time to make a big jump.

 Don’t take a big step recklessly.
-If you feel like you need to move, make sure you have a job lined up.
+If you feel you need to move, make sure you have a job lined up.
 If you want a new career, don’t leave your current job until you’ve got an offer elsewhere.
 Don’t, however, be afraid to take the leap once you have your safety net in place.

 Not everyone will benefit from making substantial life changes.
 With that said, it may well be your only way to break out of a rut and get to where you want to be.
 Make sure that you’re realistic about what you are trying to change and that you’re willing to acknowledge the risk that you’re taking.
 If you’re not ready to step out on a limb, though, you might never become less bored with your life.